An overview of document encryption and why DRM is needed for document control

 Why Locklizard for Document Encryption?

-Locklizard takes your document protection seriously – we encrypt PDF files with US Gov strength AES encryption, and use licensing controls and DRM security to control document use.
+Locklizard takes your document protection seriously – we encrypt PDF documents with US Gov strength AES encryption and use licensing controls and DRM security to control document use.

 Our PDF DRM Security products enable you to share documents securely without insecure passwords or plug-ins, and enforce access, location, expiry, and usage controls.
 You can revoke PDFs at any time regardless of where they are.